Haiku Contest Rules

 Sponsor.
 The American Bar Association (ABA), 321 North Clark, Chicago, IL 60625.

 Eligibility.
-You are eligible to enter the contest if you are currently enrolled as full or part-time ABA law student member at an ABA accredited law school.
-If you are not already an ABA member, your entry serves as your enrollment form for the free ABA membership.
+You are eligible to enter the Haiku Contest (Contest) if you are (i) a current full or part-time student at an ABA accredited law school, (ii) a U.S. Resident, and (iii) a member of the ABA and the ABA Law Student Division.
+Please note that if you are not already an ABA member or a member of the ABA Law Student Division, your entry serves as your enrollment form for the free ABA membership available to law students.
+Directors, officers and employees of the ABA and their immediate family or household members are not eligible.
 You may cancel your membership at any time by calling 800-285-2221.
 NO PURCHASE NECESSARY TO ENTER OR WIN.

 Topic(s).
 Each entry must address: A recent U.S. Supreme Court Decision (2016 or 2017 terms) or the U.S. Constitution.